Welcome to Part 1 of our Grow Your Portfolio Series with LINK

 Plus, it’s also important to consider the type of people looking to rent in these high-growth areas, and the kind of properties that will best fit their needs and lifestyle.
 For example, are they young families looking for extra space to grow, or are they young professionals wanting a low-maintenance apartment close to public transport?

-"You'll want to understand the people, these are inevitably who are driving demand."
+"Do the homework to understand the people, they are driving the demand."

 2. Income changes